The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Modeling the contamination from unresolved extragalactic sources

 \subsubsection{Comparison with observed $L_\mathrm{X}-M_*$ relations}

-Recently, \citet{Zhang2024} investigated the $L_\mathrm{X}-M_*$ scaling relation of galaxies using eRASS:4 data.
-We compare our constructed total unresolved galactic X-ray sources and their $L_\mathrm{X}-M_*$ relations with their results from eROSITA observations.
-We note that the stellar mass used in \citet{Zhang2024} is adopted from \citet{Tinker2021}, which was originally estimated by \citet{Chen2012}.
-Similar to the analysis in Sect. \ref{sect:halo_scling}, we scale the observed $L_\mathrm{X}-M_*$ scaling relation in \citet{Zhang2024} to match the stellar mass scheme of \citet{Zou2019} for comparison.
+\citet{Zhang2024} investigated the $L_\mathrm{X}-M_*$ scaling relation of galaxies using eRASS:4 data.
+We compared our constructed total unresolved galactic X-ray sources and their $L_\mathrm{X}-M_*$ relations with their results from eROSITA observations.
+We note that the stellar mass used in \citet{Zhang2024} was adopted from \citet{Tinker2021}, which was originally estimated by \citet{Chen2012}.
+Similarly to the analysis in Sect. \ref{sect:halo_scling}, we scaled the observed $L_\mathrm{X}-M_*$ scaling relation in \citet{Zhang2024} to match the stellar mass scheme of \citet{Zou2019} for comparison.
 In the bottom right panel of Fig.~\ref{fig:Lx-Ms}, we plot the total unresolved source scaling relation model together with that of a central galaxy sample from \citet{Zhang2024}, whose median redshift is $\sim0.1$.
-Our constructed relation at $z=0.2$ has the same slope at different stellar masses as the the observed relation, and the slight luminosity difference meets the expected redshift revolution of \ac{agn} and \ac{xrb} scaling relations.
+Our constructed relation at $z=0.2$ has the same slope at different stellar masses as the observed relation and the slight luminosity difference meets the expected redshift revolution of \ac{agn} and \ac{xrb} scaling relations.